SocialTensor/SocialTensorSubnet/README.md

 **Requirements**
 A validator only needs a cpu server to validate by using our free to use APIs for checking image generation.
 This is the default setting and requires no configuration.

 However, it is possible to run your own image checking APIs if you prefer.
 This does require a GPU with min 20 GB of ram.
-You can see how to do this by the end of this section
+You can see how to do [here](./services/README.md)

 If validators opt in to share their request capacity they will get paid for each image they generate.
 Opt in is done by specifying --proxy.port
 If passed, a proxy server will start that allows us to query through their validator, and the validator will get paid weekly for the images they provide.